mattxwang/lowkey/about.md

 > "im going out tonight but it's pretty low key; i've gotta work tomorrow so tonight's going to be a low key event."

-To be honest, I like [this definition much better](http://www.urbandictionary.com/define.php?term=low+key&defid=2721080), but lowkey embodies the spirit of this blog.
+To be honest, I like [this definition much better](http://www.urbandictionary.com/define.php?term=low+key&defid=2721080), but Low Key embodies the spirit of this blog.
 I'm not here to make some big, flashy statements that polarize people and spark intense, serious discussions.
 Instead, this blog is simply here to provide a bit of fun, insight, or rationale for what's going on in our world, whether it be politically, technologically, or socially.
 As the youngsters say, this is a "chill" blog.

 ## About Matt